r57zone/ProtonShell/README.md

 ← Choose language | Выберите язык

 # ProtonShell
 Lightweight shell for websites, simple web applications, built on the Microsoft Edge system browser.
-Based on it you can make a separate window for Google Docs, ChatGPT, Twitch chat, Instagram client for PC, with js userscript or some web application in its own window.
+Based on it you can make a self window for Google Docs, ChatGPT, Twitch chat, Instagram client for PC, with js userscript or some web application in its own window.

 ## Screenshots
 ![](https://github.com/user-attachments/assets/902b2e58-664d-460f-abfd-37de3c8c920b)